 "code": "exe @greet(name) = cmd { echo \"hello\" }\nexport { @greet }",

-"includeAst": false
+"includeAst": false,

 }

-Returns structured data about the module: { exports: [...], executables: [...], imports: [...], guards: [...], variables: [...], stats: {...} }.
+Returns structured data about the module: { exports: [...], executables: [...], imports: [...], guards: [...], policies: [...], variables: [...], stats: {...} }.

 mlld_ast — Get the raw parsed AST: